bm777/vacation-finder-training/README.md

-### vd-server
+### vacation-finder-training

-vd-server is the vacator server which pull data from dclimate server periodically.
+vacation-finder-training is the vacator which pull data from dclimate server periodically and train models